copperwater/xNetHack/doc/xnh-changelog-8.0.md

 - Valkyries start with a +1 spear or dwarvish spear instead of a long sword.
 - Valkyries can now reach only Skilled in two-handed sword instead of Expert.
 - Valkyries can reach Expert in spear, instead of Skilled.
+- Enchantment is ignored when wishing for dragon scales.

 ### Interface changes